-According to our internal estimation, more than 1,000 users from Australia have monitored 208,000+ ha with EOS Crop Monitoring platform within 2019–2021.
+According to our internal estimation, more than 1,000 users from Australia have monitored 208,000+ ha with EOSDA Crop Monitoring platform within 2019–2021.
 Also, besides having direct customers, we keep working on growing partnerships with local agricultural banks.

 New Zealand’s user base accounts for around 200 users who monitored 37,000+ ha up to now.
 We’ve recently onboarded a new partner, and we are confident about expanding New Zealand’s partnerships network, considering that loans to NZ agricultural sector totaled $62.5 billion in December 2020.

 The Middle East makes up the most considerable portion of the EOSDA portfolio, with over 8,700 users and 2,800,000+ ha covered since 2019.

 What Region Out Of Those Three Do We Target Above All?